Song Surgeon Version 5

 - Right-click in the gray area between any two slider grooves and release.
 Then move your mouse left and right or up and down, and you will see the EQ bands follow the movement of your mouse.
 This is an easy way to adjust mutiple bands very quickly.
 Right click again, in the gray area between the slider grooves, and this functionality will be deactivated and the EQ bands will remain where you placed them.

-- Hold the control key down, and click on a band or a group of bands; then use the up/down arrow keys to adjust the group.
+- On Windows: Hold the control key down, and left click on a band or a severa bands; then use the up/down arrow keys to adjust the group.
+On a Mac: Hold the Shift key down + left click on a band or several EQ bands, and then to move them as a group using your up/down arrow keys.

 For ease of use, the EQ bands are color-coded; the default position is gray.
 When a band is set above zero (0) the adjustment slider turns green, and when any band is set below default the slider turns red.
 At the right of the EQ window is a preset menu, which can be used to select from a range of preset EQ options.
 Click on any of the options to use it.